-Every year, several organizations release their own lists of college rankings, which are intended to show which colleges are the best (and worst!), and how they compare to each other.
-These rankings systems typically take a wide range of factors into account, and can be a great place to start your college search.
+Every year, several organizations release their own lists of college rankings.
+These lists intend to show which colleges are best (or worst!), and how they compare to each other.
+Now, these rankings systems typically take a wide range of factors into account, and can be a great place to start your college search.
 But in the end, how much do college rankings really matter?

 However, there are quite a few things to take into account when considering how much weight you want to give these lists.
 While they certainly have their strengths, they have significant weaknesses and shortcomings as well.